Blog

 You wonder if the grass is greener on another organization's side.

-An increasing number of employees are opting to look for new opportunities with organizations that value and practice digital transformation, according to a publication by Aaron Elder of the Training Industry.
+An increasing number of employees are opting to look for new opportunities with organizations that value and practice digital transformation.
 Likewise, companies that are faster to adopt digital transformation can see greater employee retention.

 IT leaders must activate automated onboarding processes during today's hiring slowdown, in which job seekers still have the upper hand and hold the power in the labor market.